B-Mags/Audio-Engineering-How-Tos/StudioUserGuide.md

    1. Plug the left monitor into the Monitor A (L) slot.
    2. Plug the right monitor into the Monitor B (R) slot.

-    Microphone Connection
+3. Microphone Connection
-        IMPORTANT: Disengage phantom power on the Big Knob and the Drawmer before connecting condenser microphones.
+   1. **IMPORTANT**: Disengage phantom power on the Big Knob and the Drawmer before connecting condenser microphones.
 Failing to do so may result in a pop that could damage the microphone.
-        Connect the microphone to the Drawner's Mic Input.
+   2. Connect the microphone to the Drawner's Mic Input.

-        Connect the Drawmer's output to Microphone 1 on the Big Knob.
+   3. Connect the Drawmer's output to Microphone 1 on the Big Knob.

     Optional External Stereo Connection